Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Measurement of LYSO performance with an electron beam

 \subsubsection{Event selection}

-To evaluate the performance of the {\prototype}s for single MIPs traversing them in the intended direction, an event selection was applied.
-A coincidence of signals in both reference counters was required to ensure that the beam passed properly through the LYSO counters. \\ In some cases, an incident electron induced a shower in the upstream \prototype, resulting in multiple particles entering the downstream one.
+To evaluate the performance of the {\prototype}s for single MIPs traversing them at controlled incident positions and angles, an event selection was applied.
+A coincidence of signals in both reference counters was required to ensure that the selected particles from the spatially spread beam passed through the targeted region of the LYSO counters.

+In some cases, an incident electron induced an electromagnetic shower in the upstream \prototype, resulting in multiple particles entering the downstream one.
 Since the analysis targets the response to a single MIP signal, such events must be removed.
-Such events were identified and rejected using the charge distribution of the downstream reference counter. \figref{fig:chargeDistDSref_2023} shows an example of this distribution: multiple peaks corresponding to several MIPs are visible, and only events consistent with a single MIP---indicated by the blue shaded region---were retained. \\
+These multi-particle events were identified and rejected using the charge distribution of the downstream reference counter. \figref{fig:chargeDistDSref_2023} shows an example of this distribution: multiple peaks corresponding to several MIPs are visible, and only events consistent with a single MIP ---indicated by the blue shaded region---were retained.

 The impact of this event selection on the 2024 beam-test data is illustrated in \figref{fig:eventSelection}.
 The high-charge excess due to multi-particle events is more pronounced in the downstream \prototype~than in the upstream one, indicating that most such events originate from showering in the upstream \prototype.
 Although this excess is largely suppressed by the selection, a small residual remains in the downstream \prototype.